Imagine you find yourself on a tight budget. The best thing you need to do is to learn how to save money fast. That I know you’ll agree with me.

-To save money on a low income means focusing on your bills.
+To save on a low income means focusing on your expenses.

-Bills are money killers.
-That said, most of us pay those and don't pay attention to what we get or what's included in those bills.
+Expenses are money killers.
+That said, most of us pay those and don’t pay attention to what we get or what’s included in those.

 One of the things you need to do is pay attention to the charges on your bill.
 Dissect them like a frog getting dissected during a Biology class.

-Call your bill collectors if you see something that's off and if you think you need to downgrade your services.
-Ask yourself how much of these products and services you use and if you can get away with not having those or just a little bit of those.
+Call your bill collectors if you see a thing or two that’s off and if you think you need to downgrade your services.
+Ask yourself how much of these products and service/services you use and if you can get away with not having those or just a little bit of those.

-You can use apps like Charlie, Trim, and Cushion to help you evaluate your bills automatically.
+You can use this list of apps like Charlie, Trim, and Cushion to help you evaluate your charges automatically.
 They do all the legwork and you just need to sit back, relax, and enjoy while they negotiate on your part.

-You can also scout for the same products and services from other sources and see if you can get the same level of benefits for lower rates.
+You can also scout for the same list of products and services from other sources and see if you can get the same level of benefits for lower rates.